All Episodes

 How is everyone doing?

-It's Tate Brown here, Producer Tate, holding it down.
+As you can see, not Tim Poole, it's Tate Brown here, producer Tate, holding it down.

-It is a beautiful, beautiful, sunny day here just outside of our newly liberated nation's capital.
+It is a beautiful, beautiful sunny day here just outside of our newly liberated nation's capital.

-We are going to get into the DC Liberation Liberation Day.
+We are going to get into the DC Liberation, Liberation Day.

 DC is finally safe again.